Reinforcing the attractiveness of French Startups: BSPCE, an Incentive Tool Now Available to Foreign Companies (Published by Wall Street Lawyer)

-The bons de souscription de parts de créateurs d’entreprise (“BSPCE”) are a category of securities under French law which entitle their holders to subscribe shares of the issuing company during a specific period and at a price fixed at the allocation decision and which may be granted by young companies to recruit and retain their employees and executive officers (or those of their subsidiaries).
+The bons de souscription de parts de créateurs d’entreprise (“BSPCE”) are a category of securities under French law which entitle their holders to subscribe shares of the issuing company during a specific period and at a price fixed during the allocation decision, and which may be granted by young innovative companies to recruit and retain their employees and executive officers (or those of their subsidiaries).

-These securities are particularly advantageous from a tax point of view for the employee but also for the issuing company and have been used by French start-ups for many years.
+These securities are particularly advantageous from a tax standpoint for the employee, but also for the issuing company and have been used by French start-ups for many years.

 French Law No. 2019-1479 of December 28, 2019 of the Finance Act for 2020, added an Article III bis to Article 163 bis G of the French General Tax Code to indicate that all of the provisions on the issuance of BSPCE “shall apply to BSPCE granted, under the same conditions, by a company whose registered office is established in a Member State of the European Union or in a State or territory that has concluded with France a tax treaty containing an administrative assistance clause to combat tax evasion or avoidance.”

-The countries concerned by this provision are numerous and we can mention as examples: Germany, the United States, Australia, the United Arab Emirates, the United Kingdom.
+The countries benefiting from these provisions are numerous and include Germany, the United States, Australia, the United Arab Emirates and the United Kingdom.

-Thus, BSPCE are now an international tool.
-A foreign company, provided that it meets the requirements under French law, may itself issue BSPCE to its employees or managers located in France (or the employees or managers of its French subsidiaries).
+Thus, BSPCE is now an international tool.
+A foreign company, provided it meets the requirements under French law, may itself issue BSPCE to its employees or managers located in France (or the employees or managers of its French subsidiaries).

-This internationalization of BSPCE causes practical legal problems to which we do not yet have all the answers.
-Compliance with the conditions and in particular with the issuance procedure designed for French companies may be difficult to transpose to foreign companies.
+However, this internationalization of BSPCE causes some practical legal problems for which we do not yet have all the answers.
+Compliance with the conditions and in particular, with the issuance procedure designed for French companies, may be difficult to impose on foreign companies.

-The tax authorities have provided clarification on the subject through an update of its doctrine in February 2021.
+Tax authorities have provided clarification on the subject through an update in February, 2021.

 First, not all companies can issue BSPCE.
-The foreign companies concerned are those that have similar characteristics to eligible companies under French law (i.e. joint stock companies).
+Those that can must have similar characteristics to eligible companies under French law (i.e., joint-stock companies).
 In addition, the foreign company shall:

 - be liable to a tax equivalent to French corporate income tax in the country or territory where its registered office is located;